ContactAssistApp/dashboard/README.md

 # web-dashboard
 A minimal web dasboard powered by min.io and node.js web framework

+## Description
+Volunteers from Microsoft and University of Washington have built a web-based dashboard where anyone can access narrowcast COVID-19 report messages sent by healthcare authorities.

 ## Getting started
   > git clone https://github.com/covidsafe/web-dashboard.git